ObserveRTC/client-monitor-js/README.md

 });
 ```

-`ISSUE_SCORING` is exported and mutable — retuning what a fault costs is an edit to
+Retuning what a fault costs is an edit to the mutable statics on
-a table, and `unscoredIssueTypes()` reports any issue type no rule covers.
+`DefaultScoreCalculator`; replacing the policy outright means assigning your own
+`ScoreCalculator` to `monitor.scoreCalculator`.

 > **[docs/SCORE_CALCULATIONS.md](./docs/SCORE_CALCULATIONS.md)** is the full
 > reference — the weight of every issue type, the five-dimension client score, the